-We now show that the gluing map is a germ of homeomorphism.
-More precisely, we show that the gluing map is continuous and that it is a germ of bijection.
-We then appeal to some point set topology to see that the gluing map is a germ of homeomorphism (though continuity of the inverse could also be proven directly).
+We now show that the gluing map is a local homeomorphism.
+More precisely, we show that the gluing map is continuous and that it is a local bijection, for which the \emph{a priori} estimates recalled in \S\ref{ellipticestimates} will be crucial.
+We then appeal to some point set topology to see that the gluing map is a local homeomorphism (though continuity of the inverse could also be proven directly).

 \begin{lemma} The gluing map is continuous. \end{lemma}